dhyeynala/pet-voice-notes/README.md

 ## Why I Built This

 During my internship, I wanted to tackle a real problem while learning specific technologies that I knew I needed to understand better.
-My friend's dog had been acting weird for weeks - eating less, sleeping more, just subtle changes.
-When they finally went to the vet, they couldn't remember exactly when the changes started or describe them clearly.
-The vet said if they'd noticed the pattern earlier, treatment would have been simpler.
+I'd been reading about how hard it is for pet owners to track subtle health changes over time - the kind of gradual shifts that are easy to miss day-to-day but important for vets to know about.

 That got me thinking: people take notes about everything else, why not their pets?
 But more importantly, I realized this was a perfect chance to dive deep into AI integration and learn how to build something actually useful.